jaythomasv29/sweet-eats-bakery-page/README.md

 # Sweet Eats Bakery Page
-## A landing page for a cup cake company that utilizes HTML, and CSS
+## A landing page for a cup cake company that utilizes HTML, and CSS (Check out the Cookies Gallergy under the 'Cookies' tab)
 ### [View on Codepen(Semantic HTML Only)](https://codepen.io/jamesthomasv/pen/ZEWZrGp)

 ### [View on Github Pages (Semantic HTML + CSS)](https://jaythomasv29.github.io/sweet-eats-bakery-page/)